The free 15-minute test shows your IQ band and strongest cognitive domain — the numbers this article keeps referring to.

 Recent research published in Sex Roles reveals a persistent pattern: women systematically underestimate their cognitive abilities even when they perform equally to men.

 Women and men performed equally well on spatial intelligence tests, but women gave significantly lower self-estimates than men on both overall and test-specific performance ratings.
-This is not about actual ability—it is about self-perception shaped by decades of social conditioning.
+This is not about actual ability.
+It is about self-perception shaped by decades of social conditioning.

 Researchers call this the "hubris-humility effect": men tend toward overestimation (hubris), while women tend toward underestimation (humility).
 The career implications are significant because self-estimated intelligence has stronger associations with career interests and decisions than actual test scores.